Dear fellow creative woman, you know this one, right?

-IF however, you say yes the questions above, it might just be that you need a break and then try a way gentler and smaller approach to what you want to do.
+IF on the other hand, you say yes the questions above, it might just be that you need a break and then try a way gentler and smaller approach to what you want to do.

 Here’s the thing:

-You mustn’t beat yourself up for being who you are.
+You musn’t beat yourself up for being who you are.
 Embrace it.